-The management department offers a major in entrepreneurship as well as a broad range of courses in areas ranging from strategic management to business communications.
+The management department offers a B.S. in management with a concentration in entrepreneurship as well as a broad range of courses in areas ranging from strategic management to business communications.
 Students are exposed to a unique blend of classroom and applied experiential learning opportunities to prepare them for work in the modern economy.
 We also offer a wide range of both required and elective courses in areas such as entrepreneurship, leadership, consulting and organizational development, human resources, talent analytics and strategic management.

 We offer consulting services to solve all types of operational and strategic talent challenges.
 To support our educational mission and research mission, the management department relies heavily on the Faber Entrepreneurship Center and the Center for Executive Succession.
 These centers work to support research activities, promote links between the University of South Carolina and the business community, and build competencies and skills among both undergraduate and graduate students.